The relatives and friends of people living with mental ill-health can be helpful partners in both their care and recovery.

 If you are a young person caring for someone with mental ill-health (including a parent), you might find the following sites useful:

-For more information about the Mind support groups and where they are located contact the Carer Helpline 1300 554 660.
+For more information about Mind's carer support groups, where they are located and how you can enrol contact the Carer Helpline 1300 554 660.

 Our family education program is open to family members, friends and carers supporting those with a mental illness and any other interested people.
 The program aims to empower family, friends and carers to: